strapi/documentation/docusaurus/docs/user-docs/intro.md

 # Welcome to the Strapi User Guide!

-:::callout <Icon name="feather" /> Developer Docs, User Guide, and Strapi Cloud documentation
+:::callout <Icon name="map-pin-area" /> Developer Docs, User Guide, and Strapi Cloud documentation

 The documentation for Strapi contains 3 main sections, accessible from the top navigation bar: